Assessments: Fairness and Marking

 HE Generic Grading Criteria/Feedback Sheets

-University College Birmingham uses a standard system relating to Feedback and Grading of assessed work on Higher Education (HE) programmes.
+University College Birmingham uses a standard system relating to feedback and grading of assessed work on Higher Education (HE) courses.

 The system is designed to:

-clarify and reinforce to students and assessors the features and expectations of work at a given level on Higher Education programmes;
+clarify and reinforce to students and lecturers the features and expectations of work at a given level on Higher Education courses;

 clarify the features and expectations of work characteristic to a range of marks;

-ensure consistency and transparency in terms of the approach to grading of HE work across the University’s programme portfolio;
+ensure consistency and transparency in terms of the approach to grading of HE work across the University’s course portfolio;

 foster and promote constructive feedback to students.

-The criteria show the generally sought after features of student work at each level of study on HE programmes within a range of marks.
+The criteria show the generally sought after features of student work at each level of study on HE courses within a range of marks.